olga-2021/stock-analysis/README.md

 Another finding is that the execution time of the refactoring script has decreased in comparison with the execution time of the original script.

 ## Summary
-The advantages of code refactoring are helping to find bugs, decreasing execution time, improving code readability and reducing complexity.
+Refactoring a code has its advantages such as helping to find bugs, decreasing execution time, improving code readability and reducing complexity.
 However, there are disadvantages also.
-Refactoring a code is time consuming.
+Code refactoring is time consuming.
 You never know how much time it may take to execute the process.
-There is also a chance of mistake.
+There is also a chance of mistakes.